the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/remember-last-searches.md

 };
 ~~~~~~~

 Second, instead of using the current `url` state for data fetching, use the last `url` entry from the `urls` array.
-If another `url` is added to the list of `urls`, it is used to fetch data instead:
+If another `url` is added to the list of `urls`, it will be used to fetch data instead:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~